 The company has fulfilled its obligations under the bonds.
-Given the straight forward nature of the business, the company's directors are of the opinion that analysis using key performance indicators is not necessary for an understanding of the development, performance or position of the business.
+Given the straight forward nature of the business, the company's directors are of the opinion that analysis using key performance indicators is not necessary for the understanding of the development, performance or position of the business.

 The directors consider the position of the company at the year end to be satisfactory.

-As the coronavirus pandemic continues to impact businesses nationwide the company's key concern is that its borrower is unable to continue to satisfy its obligations under its loan agreement.
-There are a number of key areas where the pandemic could potentially affect the cash flows of GGL and impact its ability to service debt under its loan with THFCC with the principal one being the ability of tenants to continue to pay rent.
+As the coronavirus pandemic continues to impact businesses nationwide the company's key concern is that its borrower, THFC, is able to continue to satisfy its obligations under the loan agreement.
+There are a number of key areas where the pandemic could potentially affect the cash flows of THFC and impact its ability to service debt with the principal one being the ability of its own borrowers' tenants to continue to pay rent to enable those borrowers to service debt in accordance with their respective loan agreements with THFC.